 What is Hazardous Waste?

-It comprises waste generated throughout commercial product manufacturing, such as petroleum refining, pharmaceutical production, petroleum, paint, aluminium, electronic items, etc. According to the study, almost 74.6 lakh tonnes of hazardous waste are generated annually in India.
+It comprises waste generated throughout commercial product manufacturing, such as petroleum refining, pharmaceutical production, petroleum, paint, aluminum, electronic items, etc. According to the study, almost 74.6 lakh tonnes of hazardous waste are generated annually in India.

 Hazardous waste such as lead-acid battery scraps, used oil, waste oil, wasted catalyst, etc., and other waste such as waste tires, paper waste, metal scrap, etc., are utilised as raw material and supplementary resource for material and energy recovery by companies interested in recycling such waste.
 Therefore, it is always better to recycle or recover these materials rather than dispose of them in landfills or by incineration.